• Latest

 Refusal to repatriate under worldwide human rights law

-Aside from a few limited efforts to go back to children under 10, states had been reluctant to repatriate their detained ISIS nationals.
+Aside from a few limited efforts to go back to nationals under 10, states had been reluctant to repatriate their detained ISIS nationals.
 Instead, most have left their nationals transferred from SDF to Iraqi custody, with a few states, most significantly the UK, stripping citizenship to abdicate duty for repatriation and prosecutorial efforts officially.

 Current repatriation policies increase numerous issues beneath international regulation.
 Citizenship revocation, for example, is in critical battle with Article 15 of the Universal Declaration of Human Rights, which protects a man or woman’s right to a nationality and prohibits arbitrary deprivation of nationality.

-Stripping a character of the sole in preference to dual citizenship similarly violates the provisions of the 1954 Convention Relating to the Status of Stateless Persons and the 1961 Convention at the Reduction of Statelessness, both of which might be binding international law on states parties.
+Stripping a character of the sole in preference to dual citizenship similarly violates the provisions of the 1954 Convention Relating to the Status of Stateless Persons and the 1961 Convention on the Reduction of Statelessness, both of which might be binding international law on states parties.

-Citizenship revocation violates the presumption of innocence precept and the right to a truthful trial, punishing individuals without a doubt attempting and convicting them of any crime in a courtroom of regulation and depriving them of the potential to mount a defense.
+Citizenship revocation violates the presumption of innocence precept and the right to a truthful trial, punishing individuals without a doubt, attempting and convicting them of any crime in a courtroom of law, and depriving them of the potential to mount a defense.
 Moreover, denationalization rules cannot be justified on the grounds of security coverage.
 There’s no proof that citizenship deprivation deters, reduces, or halts terrorist threats to national safety or prevents the centered individual from committing future terrorist acts.

 Second, by refusing to repatriate their nationals, state events to human rights conventions like the European Convention on Human Rights (ECHR) or the International Covenant on Civil and Political Rights (ICCPR) are potentially in breach of their prison responsibility to uphold truthful trial rights and due process guarantees.